 A Typical Treatment Plan for Teen Mental Health

 What does each day look like at a treatment center for teen mental health?
 Every client at Newport Academy receives a tailored teen mental health treatment plan, designed by a team of medical and clinical experts in response to the teen’s and family’s specific needs and history.
-Comprehensive psychological assessments and psychoeducational testing also inform each client’s customized treatment plan.
+Comprehensive psychological assessments also inform each client’s customized treatment plan.

 Effective Therapies for Teens with Mental Health Problems

 Mental health therapy for teens can encompass a wide variety of modalities, in order to meet each teen where they are.
 According to evidence-based practice in child and adolescent mental health, both cognitive and somatic (body-based) approaches are effective in improving mental health for teenagers.
+Experiential therapy options may vary depending on the mental health treatment location.

 Our Teen Mental Health Treatment Centers